 • Lip Salve -The cold mountain air is particularly drying on the lips.

 • Gloves are essential.
 Ideally waterproof.
 It is always a good idea to pack an extra pair in the daysack, either to layer up if very cold or as a dry spare.
 Glove liners work well and are easy to wash, thus avoiding smelly waterproof gloves!

 You have made your choices of what to wear snowshoeing, and now it is time to get out and play.

-Have fun snowshoeing, and maybe I will see you on our own Snowshoeing and Winter Walking Holiday.
+Have fun snowshoeing, and maybe I will see you on one of our Snowshoeing Holidays Pyrenees.